GLITS 314 A: Literature Across Genres/Modes

 Professor Gordana Crnković

-Requirements: viewing of films and reading of a few literary excerpts (all available on Canvas) and of two short novels.
+Requirements: viewing of films and reading of a few literary excerpts.
 Three multiple-choice quizzes.
 All three sections (Slavic, C LIT, GLITS) do the same work – this is all one class!

-Note there are NO prerequisites for this class!
-Also: NO recommended preparation!
+Note there are NO prerequisites or recommended preparation for this class.

-For any questions, please email instructor Professor Gordana Crnković at crnkovic@uw.edu.
+For any questions email Professor Gordana Crnković at crnkovic@uw.edu.

 Catalog Description: